B.Ed(Hons), MA, Adv.Dip.Couns.

 In his spare time Richard enjoys gardening and looking after his growing menagerie of pets on his smallholding in rural Cumbria with his husband Andrew.
-Richard also enjoys acting and singing and is a member of his local community choir and Panto society.
+Richard also enjoys acting and singing and is a member of his local Star Wars society which raises money for children’s charities.
 He prides himself on being Kate Bush’s number one fan!

 ‘They arrived at an inconvenient time.

 I was hiding in a room in my mind.

 They made me look at myself.
 I saw it well.

 I’d shut the people out of my life.

 So now I take the opportunities;

 I must work on my mind.
 For now I realise..